escottalexander/stablecoin-challenge/README.md

 > 💰 Build your own decentralized stablecoin!
 In this challenge, you'll build the core engine for **MyUSD**, a crypto-backed stablecoin designed to maintain a peg to $1 USD.
 You'll get to wear the hat of a DeFi protocol that wants to maintain price stability while also increasing adoption of your stablecoin product, diving deep into concepts like collateralization, minting, burning, interest rates, and liquidations – all crucial components of a robust stablecoin system.

-<details markdown='1'><summary>❓ Wondering how stablecoins work?
+<details markdown='1'><summary>❓ Wondering what a stablecoin is?
 Read the overview here.</summary>

 Stablecoins are cryptocurrencies designed to maintain a stable value relative to a specific asset (in our case, $1 USD).
-They serve as a bridge between traditional finance and crypto, providing stability in an otherwise volatile market.
+In some ways they serve as a bridge between traditional finance and crypto, providing stability in an otherwise volatile market.

 🤔 How do they maintain their peg?
 There are several mechanisms: